stevenjlho/leetcode/solutions/39. Combination Sum/README.md

 ## Intuition

-We explore each possibility and backtrack when we either find a solution or hit a dead end.
+Backtracking systematically explores all possible combinations of the given candidates that sum up to the target value.
+It constructs candidates for the solution, abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly lead to a final solution.

 ## Approach

-1. Create a list `result` to store all valid combinations.
+1. Initialize a list `result` to store the combinations that sum up to the target.
-2. Define a recursive function that takes three parameters - `currentCombination`: The current combination being formed, `currentSum`: The sum of the numbers in `currentCombination`, `currentIndex`: The index in `candidates` to start adding numbers to `currentCombination`.
+2. If the input candidates array is empty, the function returns immediately as this path cannot lead to a solution.
+3. A recursive function `backtrack` is defined to explore all combinations starting from a given index.
-   - If `currentSum` exceeds `target`, the function returns immediately as this path cannot lead to a solution.
+   - If the remaining target becomes negative, the function returns immediately as this path cannot lead to a solution.
-   - If `currentSum` equals `target`, the current combination is added to result, and the function returns.
+   - If the remaining target equals `0`, the current combination is added to result as a valid combination is found.
-   - Iterate through `candidates` starting from `currentIndex`, adding each candidate to the current combination, and calling itself recursively to explore further.
+   - Iterate through `candidates` starting from `start` to ensure that we do not consider candidates before the current starting point, thus avoiding duplicate combinations.
-     - Add `candidates[i]` to `currentCombination` and update `currentSum`.
+     - Add current candidate (`candidates[i]`) to `path`.
+This action tentatively includes the current candidate in the potential combination being explored.
      - Call `backtrack` recursively to continue exploring further with this candidate included.
-     - Remove the last added candidate from `currentCombination` and update `currentSum` to backtrack.
+     - Remove the last added candidate from `path`.
+This step is crucial as it resets the `path` to its state before the current candidate was included, allowing the next iteration to explore combinations with the next candidate.
-3. Call `backtrack([], 0, 0)` to start the process.
+4. The backtracking process starts with the first candidate and an empty path.
-4. Once all possibilities are explored, the `result` list is returned.
+5. Once all combinations are explored, the result list containing all valid combinations is returned.

 ## Complexity

 - Time Complexity: O(N^(T/M + 1)), where N is the number of candidates, T is the target value, and M is the minimal value among the candidates.
-This complexity comes from the fact that in the worst case, we explore each candidate up to `T/M` times.
+This is because the algorithm explores each candidate to varying depths (up to T/M times for the smallest candidate).
-- Space Complexity: O(T/M), for the recursion stack.
-The depth of recursion can go up to `T/M` in the worst case, where we pick the smallest number repeatedly to reach the target.
+- Space Complexity: O(T/M) for the recursion stack, where T/M represents the maximum depth of the recursion tree.
+In the worst case, the algorithm might explore all candidates down to the maximum depth.

 ## Code